Updated January 5, 2026

 🛒

-Comparing the cost of living between Seattle, United States and Tokyo, Japan reveals significant insights for anyone considering relocation or travel in 2025.
-Our comprehensive analysis shows that Seattle is similarly priced than Tokyo.
+Comparing the cost of living between Seattle, United States and Tokyo, Japan reveals significant insights for anyone considering relocation or travel in 2026.
+Our comprehensive analysis shows that Seattle is more affordable than Tokyo by approximately 3.5%.
 This comparison covers essential living expenses including housing, food, transportation, and utilities, providing you with a complete picture of what to expect financially in each city.

 Key Cost Differences

-Housing costs in Seattle are similar than in Tokyo.
-A one-bedroom apartment in Seattle's city center costs around $2,400, while the same in Tokyo is approximately ¥180,000.
+Housing costs in Seattle are higher than in Tokyo by 16%.
+A one-bedroom apartment in Seattle's city center costs around $2,518, while the same in Tokyo is approximately ¥177,527.

 Public transportation in Seattle is more affordable, with monthly passes at $99 compared to ¥10,000 in Tokyo.